WMaster7/GameMath/Intermediate/Calculate Triangle Area/Readme.md

 &nbsp;&nbsp; $A = dot(ab', bc)/2$

 This is all we need to get the area!
 This is computationally fast and only requires to rotate one of its vectors by 90 degrees.
 This is all done with additions, subtractions and scaling.
 If it's really critical code, you could even try to ommit the vector components and only use the points.
-That would look something like this:<br>
+That would look something like this: _(Saves 1 addition, 1 subtraction and 2 multiplications)_<br>
 ```
 ab = (b.x-a.x, b.y-a.y)
 ab' = (a.y-b.y, b.x-a.x)